Updated 2nd April 2021

 Tenerife Travel Restrictions

 If you are a Spanish resident, you must carry your residence document (the green paper EU residence certificate or the new TIE), and your valid passport when you travel.
 If you have applied but not received your documents, carry proof you have started the registration process.
-Spanish authorities will not accept Padron certificates, utility bills or property deeds as proof of residency.
+Spanish authorities will now accept Padron certificates, work contracts, a rental contract, or proof of property purchase before 31st December 2020 as proof of residency.

 To clarify.
 Tenerife's borders are closed to anyone travelling to Tenerife from the UK unless you are a Spanish national or a legal resident.
 To enter as a resident, you must have your resident papers.
 These restrictions are due to the current situation in the UK regarding the new strain of Covid-19.